How long does a Gaming Laptop Last 2022 [Updated]

 RAM (Random Access Memory)

 Another performance-relevant factor would be RAM.
 8-16GB is perfect for most gaming laptops.
-Anything less than 8GB will cause delay and bouts of stammering for more demanding games.
+Anything less than 8GB (as in the case of budgeted gaming laptops) will cause delay and bouts of stammering for more demanding games.
 Gaming laptops come with the disadvantage of not allowing for a full breadth of customization.
 Hence, one has to either stick with a laggy performance or substitute their computer for another with greater RAM.

 HDD (Hard Disk Drive)